Tobionecenobi/SEB/README.md

 *A C++ library where one can build a structure from geometric shapes from which one can get its small angle scattering properties*.

 ## Introduction
 SEB is a C++ library that allows you to build structures from building blocks such as spheres, polymers, rods, etc., and obtain their scattering properties symbolically.
-SEB provides functions that enable you to attach building blocks together at specific points called reference points, and compute the form factor, $F$, the radius of gyration, $R^2_g$, and other scattering properties of the resulting structure.
+SEB provides functions that enable you to attach building blocks together at specific points called reference points, and compute the form factor of a composite structure, $F$, the radius of gyration, $R^2_g$, and other scattering properties.
 These properties are for small angle scattering theory and are meant for structures floating around, some litterature would call the form factor the isotropic form factor.

 ### Workflow
 To give you a quick overview of how SEB works, imagine a structure that you want to build from the available building blocks.
 You can use SEB in C++ to attach the building blocks together and generate the form factor as a symbolic equation.
 You can then plot the equation by substituting the symbols with numerical values.
 A typical work flow of SEB is shown in the following picture: